slaclab/pysmurf/README.DataEmulator.md

 ### Square

 A square signal is generated withing the values `-amplitude + offset` and `amplitude + offset`, and defined period.
-The period is expressed as multiples of the flux ramp period.

 All channels in the incoming frame are set to the same square signal.

 ### Sawtooth

 A sawtooth signal is generated withing the values `offset` and `amplitude + offset`, and defined period.
-The period is expressed as multiples of the flux ramp period.

 All channels in the incoming frame are set to the same sawtooth signal.

 ### Triangle

 A triangle signal is generated withing the values `-amplitude + offset` and `amplitude + offset`, and defined period.
-The period is expressed as multiples of the flux ramp period.

 All channels in the incoming frame are set to the same triangle signal.

 ### Sine

 A sine signal is generated with defined peak amplitude and period.
-The period is expressed as multiples of the flux ramp period.

 All channels in the incoming frame are set to the same sine signal.

 ### Drop Frame

 When this mode is select, one frame will be dropped on each defined period.
-The period is expressed as multiples of the flux ramp period.